Fruit Salsa with cinnamon sugar chips! Packed with raspberries, strawberries, nectarines, kiwi, and mango. The chips need only three ingredients!

 Fruit Salsa

-We are obsessed with fruity salsas, especially when they’re paired with a good marinated chicken recipe.
-Mango Chicken and Pineapple Chicken are two of our favorite meals at home!
+I’m obsessed with fruity salsas, especially when they’re paired with a good marinated chicken recipe.
+Mango Chicken and Pineapple Chicken are two of my favorite meals because of those salsa toppings!

 So, it’s high time I shared a great standard fruit salsa recipe with you all.
-It’s our absolute favorite, and the kids love it every time I make it!
-They get even more excited when I prepare a double batch of cinnamon sugar chips to dip in the salsa.
+It’s my absolute favorite, and the kids love it every time I make it!
+They get even more excited when I prepare some cinnamon sugar chips to dip in the salsa.

 Dice the fruit into very small pieces: if the fruit is large, it will seem more like a fruit salad than a salsa.
 And the big pieces will be hard to scoop onto a chip!